Jubba Airways: History

 The carrier was founded in 1998 by one Calgary-based Somali entrepreneur, Said Nur Qailie.
 Previously headquartered at the Aden Adde International Airport in Mogadishu, Somalia, it is now based in Nairobi, Kenya, with additional branches in various other areas.

-In May 1998, a month after the company had been established, the airline embarked on its first voyage.
+In May 1998, a month after the company had been established, the airline embarked on its first flight.
 This represented the first direct flight from Sharjah to Mogadishu since the state-owned Somali Airlines discontinued operations in 1991.

 As of 2009, Jubba Airways was registered in Nairobi, Kenya.
 It also has branches in Somalia, Djibouti, Saudi Arabia, the United Arab Emirates and Uganda.
 The airline largely fills the niche vacated by the defunct Somali Airlines and operates domestic passenger and cargo services.
 It serves destinations in Somalia including Mogadishu, Bosaso, Galkayo, and Hargeisa.
-Flights to Djibouti, the UAE (Dubai), and for Hajj pilgrims to Jeddah are also important routes for the airline.
+Flights to Djibouti, the UAE (Dubai), and for Hajj pilgrims to Jeddah are also important routes for Jubba Airways.
 In addition, the airline offers cargo flights.
 Jubba Airways maintains its own aircraft, serviced by engineers that are a part of a team of 300 trained employees.

 In February 2015, Jubba Airways merged with Daallo Airlines to form the new holding company African Airways Alliance.
 Both airlines continue to operate under separate brands.